robtweed/ewd-qoper8/guide.md

 ========================================================
 ```

 Notice the second line of output: ewd-qoper8 always automatically creates a file containing the core worker process logic from which it bootstraps itself.
-However, since the test script doesn’t add any messages to ewd-qoper8’s queue, no worker processes are created and the master process will just sit waiting.
+However, since the test script doesn't add any messages to ewd-qoper8's queue, no worker processes are created and the master process will just sit waiting.
 To stop ewd-qoper8, just press CTRL & C within the process console, or send a SIGINT message
 from another process, eg:
 ```